 You will receive an email, around two weeks, prior to your orientation containing more details and the orientation schedule.
-This will be sent to the email address that you included on your application.
+This will be sent to the email address that you included on your College application.
 The first week of your College program will be your orientation.
-Please arrive at the College to attend orientation at the time provided on your orientation schedule.
-The College is located at 132 Grenfell Street, Adelaide.
+Please arrive at the College by 9am when you commence in person.

+Level 2, 132 Grenfell Street, Adelaide.